Ending the abuse of animals raised for food

 2. The Open Wing Alliance

-The Humane League not only pressures corporations directly but also empowers 90+ organizations in more 70+ countries to do the same through the Open Wing Alliance.
+The Humane League not only pressures corporations directly, they also empower 90+ organizations in more 70+ countries to do the same through the Open Wing Alliance (OWA).
 Launched in 2016, the alliance aims to ban the use of battery cages for laying hens, ensuring they can spread their wings and live more humane lives.
-Through the alliance, THL provides training, a proven playbook to follow and funding to member organizations, who collaborate to define the global strategy.
-By coordinating and working together, these organizations achieve far more than they could individually.
+Through the alliance, THL provides member organizations with training and a proven playbook to effect change.
+By working together, these organizations collaborate on a global scale, achieving far more than they could by themselves.

 3. Influencing government animal welfare policy